standage/2014-09-03-reproducibility/pres.md

 ### What to document?

 - describe steps of a workflow
+- note software versions
 - defend important parameter choices
-- issues you've identified and/or overcome
+- list issues you've identified and/or overcome
-- commands you have not yet automated
+- record commands you have not yet automated

 ---------